 I try to avoid making blanket judgments, but for the sake of argument, let's just say that if someone is trying to get you to pony up several thousand dollars for either a weekend seminar or a piece of propietary trading software, chances are you're going to regret it later.

 For that kind of money, some form of adult entertainment or high end escorts should be included in the package.
-But the real option trading secret is that it's likely that the only whore involved is some charismatic fast talker in a $5000 suit.
+But the real option trading secret is that it's likely that the only whore involved is some charismatic fast talker in an expensive suit.